asians9ake/AgroPredict/README.md

 # AgroPredict

 ## ➲ Project description
 This project develops a crop recommendation system based on soil characteristics and environmental conditions.
 The model is trained on a dataset containing various features such as nitrogen, phosphorus, potassium levels, temperature, humidity, pH, and rainfall.
-Multiple machine learning algorithms, including Random Forest, Decision Tree, SVM, Logistic Regression, and several deep learning models like LSTM, ANN, RNN, and CNN, are used to predict the most suitable crop for a given set of conditions.
+Multiple machine learning algorithms, including Random Forest, Decision Tree, SVM, Logistic Regression, and several deep learning models like LSTM are used to predict the most suitable crop for a given set of conditions.
 The final prediction is made using an ensemble model based on majority voting.

 <img src="https://img.shields.io/badge/Language:-Python-5555ff">  <img src="https://img.shields.io/badge/Platform:- Google Colab-E32800">